Antibiotics

 Antibiotics come in different forms including:

 Usually, you only get antibiotics on prescription from a doctor.
-However, you can buy chloramphenicol eye drops (for conjunctivitis) from a pharmacy without a prescription.
+However, if you have an eye infection called conjunctivitis, you can buy antibiotic eye drops or ointment from a pharmacy.
+These are called chloramphenicol and don’t need a doctor’s prescription.

 Using antibiotics correctly